Mahmoud-Machlab/chatWebApp/README.md

  ![Alt text for your image](WebApp.png)

 # Application Overview
 Sign APP is a comprehensive chat application that allows users to communicate in real-time.
+The App is for learning purposes, and it is a great app to start building your complete Chat System.
 Here are some of its key features:

 #### Real-time Messaging:
 Users can send and receive messages instantly.